kinectron/kinectron-examples/README.md

 ## Contribute

-If you want to contribute an example, please do a pull request to this repository.
+If you find any problem or have a doubt with any of these examples, please [submit an issue](https://github.com/kinectron/kinectron-examples/issues/new) to this repository.

-If you find any problem or have a doubt with any of these examples, please submit an issue to this repository.
+If you want to contribute an example, please fork this repository and submit a pull request.

 ## License